logos-maker/ikiGUI/README.md

 ikigui_update_window()       // updates the graphics in the plugin window.

 ikigui_image_empty()    // Creates an empty image.
-Allocates memory. ikigui_draw_gradient()  // Fill image with gradient.
-The source and destination is the same image. ikigui_draw_solid()     // Fill an image with single color.
+Allocates memory. ikigui_image_gradient()  // Fill image with gradient.
+The source and destination is the same image. ikigui_image_solid()     // Fill an image with single color.
 The source and destination is the same image.
 ikigui_bmp_include()    // Imports BMP graphics that are included, to be used as graphics.
 Allocates memory. ikigui_fill_bg()        // Draws a background color to an image.
 The source and destination is the same image. ikigui_image_free()     // To realease memory allocated by ikigui_bmp_include() or ikigui_image_empty()